jakeberg/resume/Resume.md

 - PO and UX required fast-paced prototypes while maintaining flexibility to implement when ready.
 - Created JSON development server in order to complete tasks when API was still being developed.

-> **Ects:**
+> **eCTS():**

-- A legacy Java application that assists with the construction and management of Eli Lilly's clinical trails and wearhouse distribution.
+- A legacy application that assists with the construction and management of Eli Lilly's clinical trails and wearhouse distribution.
 - Created front-end application with Create-React-App, Typescript, Material UI, Redux, Redux-Saga.
 - Responsible for leading the data quality exploration function working with an Oracle DB.
 - Manually querying vendor REST services to extract information via AWS Lambda and API Gateway.